 Set up remoting to PowerShell 7

-Set-Location .\PowerShell-<version>-win-<os-arch> # Be sure to use the -PowerShellHome parameter otherwise it'll try to create a new # endpoint with Windows PowerShell 5.1 .\Install-PowerShellRemoting.ps1 -PowerShellHome . # You'll get an error message and will be disconnected from the device because # it has to restart WinRM
+Set-Location .\PowerShell-<version>-win-<os-arch> # Be sure to use the -PowerShellHome parameter otherwise it tries to create a new # endpoint with Windows PowerShell 5.1 .\Install-PowerShellRemoting.ps1 -PowerShellHome . # You get an error message and are disconnected from the device because # it has to restart WinRM

 Connect to PowerShell 7 endpoint on device